 The SRA highlights that solicitors and firms play an important role and are required by codes of conduct to report to the SRA promptly any facts or matters which they reasonably believe are capable of amounting to a serious breach of the SRA standards or requirements.
 The SRA states that reporting behaviour that presents a risk to clients, the public or the wider public interest goes to the core of the professional principles of trust and integrity.
 If you are an individual solicitor, or registered European or foreign lawyer, any obligation to make a report to the SRA will be satisfied if you provide the information to your firm's compliance officer on the understanding that they will do so.

-The purpose of enforcement
+What is the purpose of enforcement action?

 The role of enforcement action is not primarily punitive.
 Instead its role is: